davesheinbein/ui-kit-modern/src/components/Advertisements/Explanation.md

 # Advertisements Component System (`src/components/Advertisements`)

-This folder now implements a **single, unified Advertisements component**.
+This folder now implements a **single, Advertisements component**.
 You only need to import `Advertisements` and provide props to render any ad (banner, interstitial, native card, sticky bar, floating widget, toast, modal, etc.), as a single or multi-ad layout.
 All configuration, state, and rendering logic is handled internally.

 ## Key Concepts